Oxsomi/core3/docs/graphics_spec.md

 #### Mesh shaders

-Requires task shaders to be present and multiviewMeshShader, primitiveFragmentShadingRateMeshShader to be available too.
+Requires task shaders to be present.

 - Limits of:
   - maxMeshMultiviewViewCount >= 4.